dougeby/IntuneDocs/InTuneDocs/DeployUse/set-up-windows-phone-management-with-microsoft-intune.md

     Creating a DNS alias (CNAME record type) makes it easier for users to enroll their devices.
 If you don't create a DNS alias, users must

   1. Create **CNAME** DNS resource records for your company’s domain.
-The CNAME resource records must contain the following information:
+For example, if your company’s website is contoso.com, you would create a CNAME in DNS that redirects EnterpriseEnrollment.contoso.com to manage.microsoft.com.
+If there is more than one verified domain, create a CNAME record for each domain.The CNAME resource records must contain the following information:

 |TYPE|Host name|Points to|TTL|
 |--------|-------------|-------------|-------|
 |CNAME|EnterpriseEnrollment.company_domain.com|EnterpriseEnrollment-s.manage.microsoft.com |1 Hour|
 |CNAME|EnterpriseRegistration.company_domain.com|EnterpriseRegistration.windows.net|1 Hour|

-    For example, if your company’s website is contoso.com, you would create a CNAME in DNS that redirects EnterpriseEnrollment.contoso.com to manage.microsoft.com.
-If there is more than one verified domain, create a CNAME record for each domain.
+DNS record changes might take up to 72 hours to propagate.
+You cannot verify the DNS change in Intune until the DNS record propagates.

-      -   `manage.microsoft.com` – Supports a redirect to the Intune service with domain recognition from the email’s domain name
+  **EnterpriseEnrollment-s.manage.microsoft.com** – Supports a redirect to the Intune service with domain recognition from the email’s domain name

-      -   `enterpriseregistration.windows.net` – Supports workplace join for mobile devices.
-It also supports conditional access for Windows 8.1
+  **EnterpriseRegistration.windows.net** – Supports Windows 8.1 and Windows 10 Mobile devices that will register with Azure Active Directory using their work or school account

     2. In the [Intune administration console](http://manage.microsoft.com), click **Administration** &gt; **Mobile Device Management** &gt; **Windows Phone**.

      3. Type the URL of the verified domain of the company website in the **Specify a verified domain name** box and then click **Test Auto-Detection**.

 ![](../media/Windows-Device-Enrollment.png)

 No additional work is required unless you will deploy the Company Portal to devices.
 Steps 2, 3 and 4 in the admin console can be safely ignored.

 ### See also
 [Get ready to enroll devices in Microsoft Intune](get-ready-to-enroll-devices-in-microsoft-intune.md)